 You can improve your chances of getting higher page ranking if you include your location in your keyword phrase.
 Let’s say your business is located somewhere in Florida, by simply adding the word “Florida” to your keyword selection (“Florida second-hand sports cars”), you can fair better in your page ranking.

 However, this method usually works best when people are planning on visiting your physical business when they do these location based searches.
 So make sure you only use this strategy sparingly unless you are open to having visitors come to your place of business.
+Use a keyword finder tool to help you with this they are a great way of narrowing down what works and what doesn’t

 Always try to choose the keyword that you specialize in, or at least ones that offer you the most potential for profit.
 The goal is to have cohesive content that is easy to identify based on the chosen keywords and phrases.